The five highest fines in May 2024

 The Greek data protection authority has found in an investigation that MEP Anna-Michelle Asimakopoulou sent political emails to Greek voters abroad without permission.
 The email addresses came from a register kept by the Ministry of the Interior for the 2023 elections.
 There were 236 complaints that Asimakopoulou had sent unsolicited political messages.
 There were also 66 complaints against the Ministry of the Interior for passing on these addresses.

-The supervisory authority's investigation revealed that Asimakopoulou used a list of 25,538 email addresses, 23,392 of which matched those of the Ministry of the Interior.
-The addresses were not properly secured and were processed without adequate safeguards.
+The investigation of the Supervisory authority revealed that Asimakopoulou used a list of 25,538 email addresses, 23,392 of which matched those of the Ministry of the Interior.
+The addresses were not properly secured and the processing was carried out without sufficient protective measures.

-The Greek data protection authority therefore issued a fine of 400,000 euros against the Ministry of the Interior on 27.05.2024 and recommended measures to improve data security.
-The supervisory authority also called on the Ministry of the Interior to ensure compliance with data protection regulations.
+The Greek data protection authority therefore issued an order on 27.05.2024 Fine 400,000 against the Ministry of the Interior and recommended measures to improve the Data security.
+In addition, the Supervisory authority the Ministry of the Interior to ensure compliance with data protection regulations.

 A fine of 40,000 euros was issued against the MP Anna-Michelle Asimakopoulou.